replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on April 10, 2024

 ### New Features {#new-features-v2024-04-10-0}
-* Allow client to submit sev 1 and 2 for replicated host service like CMX and vendor-portal.
+* Allows sev 1 and 2 support issues to be submitted for the Replicated host service, including compatibility matrix and vendor portal.

+### Improvements {#improvements-v2024-04-10-0}
-* Highlight required field if it is not filled.
+* Highlights required fields if not filled.

 ## v2024.04.04-0